hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03c-Graphics.md

   + rectangles: the only shapes that have methods for drawing them immediately and also other methods for drawing them in "path/buffered mode"

 + [Steps to draw graphics on an HTML5 canvas](http://tutorials.jenkov.com/html5-canvas/overview.html)
-  + Wait for the page to be fully loaded.
+  + Wait for the page fully loaded
-  + Obtain a reference to the canvas element.
+  + Obtain a reference to the canvas element
-  + Obtain a 2D context from the canvas element.
+  + Obtain a 2D context from the canvas element
-  + Draw graphics using the draw functions of 2D context.
+  + Draw graphics using the draw functions of 2D context

 + [Drawing text](#332-drawing-text)
   + two main methods: `ctx.strokeText(message, x, y)` and `ctx.fillText(message, x, y)`